 How easy is it for the merchant to register, how much paperwork is there to it, and how long does the process take?
 Is the API documentation as clear as it can be, is it the right length, and does it provide the merchant with what is necessary, when it is necessary?
 Does it consist of long, boring documents, or is there an interactive online tutorial with ready-to-use code snippets?
 Is the API as simple and logical as it can be, down to the naming of individual parameters?
 Are the error messages helpful?
 Does the solution help the merchant meet PCI requirements?
 Is it flexible and powerful enough to meet growing and changing demands?
 Solving issues like these will not only increase the merchant conversion rate, but ultimately improve shopper conversion as well.

-Such are the kind of topics we at PAY.ON are focusing on at the moment.
+Such are the kind of topics we at PAY.ONare focusing on at the moment.
 Starting with a massively simplified API and an accompanying interactive tutorial, we will strive to greatly improve on the ease-of-integration of our existing offers.
-Our goal is to provide our clients, the PSPs, with the tools to convert the maximum number of new merchants into successfully integrated merchants in the fastest and most painless way possible.
+Our goal is to provide our clients, the payment service providers, with the tools to convert the maximum number of new merchants into successfully integrated merchants in the fastest and most painless way possible.
 Merchant conversion rate optimization starts here.